 I care about my environment, my family, my friends, my company, myself and the world as a whole.
-So I am constantly trying to make decisions which are positively influencing these categories of caring.
-If I have the money, and therefore am also of high interest for banks, insurers and fintechs trying to win me as a customer, I have the chance to buy some guilt away.
+So I am continually trying to make decisions that are positively influencing these categories of caring.
+If I have the money, and therefore am also of high interest for banks, insurers, and fintechs trying to win me as a customer, I have the chance to buy some guilt away.
 And I do.
-Cause I care and I want the most possible positive impact of my being, doing, making, living on those and other categories of caring.
+Cause I care, and I want the most possible positive impact of my being, doing, making, living on those and other categories of caring.

 Fact 4: I am ambivalent – hedonistic, social and a sharer

 I can easily hop on a plane to have a spontaneous weekend in Barcelona just to have some great tapas and meet some new people.
-I don’t care about expenses, environment or losing my good night sleep.
+I don’t care about expenses, the environment, or losing my good night sleep.
 The next weekend I am taking strangers with me in my car driving from Bavaria to Amsterdam – even if that is more inconvenient.
-But I am sick of driving over a thousand kilometers in an empty car polluting the air even more than I have to.
+But I am sick of driving over a thousand kilometres in an empty car polluting the air even more than I have to.
 That simply doesn’t make sense to me (see Millennials are caring).
-I choose the job where I really like the people I work with over having a company car and at the same time I am not willing to sell myself under my market price.
+I choose the job where I really like the people I work with over having a company car, and at the same time, I am not willing to sell myself under my market price.
 I want the party and the good night sleep.
 And this story can go forever.
-So if you address Millennials like me it is also a great chance for you to position your brand.
-Think about which great unique ideas you can sell to these complex people. 🙂
+So if you address Millennials like me, it is also an excellent chance for you to position your brand.
+Think about which great unique ideas you can sell to these involved people. ?

 Fact 5: I like convenience

 …a lot.
 I like it even more than security – trust me!
 Why is PayPal successful?
 Cause they made online payment easy to me.
 Why Apple?
-Cause they made computer and phones easy (well, and nice to look at, even a little sexy).
+Cause they made computers and phones easy (well, and beautiful to look at, even a little sexy).
 I love simplicity and convenience.
-If someone makes something easy and convenient it makes my life less complex.
+If someone makes something easy and convenient, it makes my life less complicated.
 And that is what I need!
 My life is complex enough.
 I have no time to deal with things I don’t even really care about.